wuerzlefish/Qlockwork/Readme.txt

 ******************************************************************************

 #define HOSTNAME                   The name of the clock.
-#define WIFI_AP_TIMEOUT            Time in seconds for the WiFiManager to setup/search for a WLAN.
+#define WIFI_SETUP_TIMEOUT         Time in seconds set up the WiFiManager or search for a WLAN.
                                    If no WLAN is connected the clock enters AP mode.
                                    You can control the clock if you connect your phone or tablet to this accesspoint.
                                    On Android you have to tell the phone that it's ok to have no internet.
 #define WIFI_AP_PASS               The password for the AP.
 At least 8 characters.
 Default is "12345678".
 #define OTA_PASS                   Password for "Over the Air" updates.
 Default is "1234".
 #define NTP_SERVER                 NTP server to be queried.